Geoff Tate's Queensryche - "Frequency Unknown" (2013) Review

 The implosion of Queensryche certainly ranks as one of the messiest musical divorces in recent memory.
 In case you haven't been keeping up with this ongoing saga, here's a brief recap of the drama surrounding these '80s rock stalwarts, and the unusual circumstances that led to the release of 2013's "Queensryche" (note the quote marks) CD, Frequency Unknown.

 In mid-2012, the Seattle prog-metal band best known for the Operation: Mindcrime concept album and the early '90s hit "Silent Lucidity" suddenly announced that they'd fired lead singer Geoff Tate, claiming that his erratic behavior had caused unbearable working conditions within the band.
 While they replaced Tate with new vocalist Todd LaTorre and began moving forward with their plans to record a new studio album, Tate sued his former band mates to claim ownership of the "Queensryche" brand name.
 The rest of the band filed their own countersuit and a Washington State judge ruled that until the naming dispute was settled there was no legal barrier preventing Tate from assembling his own version of "Queensryche" and continuing to use the name.

 Tate was soon back out on tour as "Queensryche" with a new backing band, and quickly scored a new recording contract with Deadline Records, a sub-label of L.A. based rock indie Cleopatra Records.
-With a variety of studio musicians and celebrity guests in tow, Tate banged out a new "Queensryche" CD - dubbed Frequency Unknown - in a matter of weeks and rushed it into stores in late April of 2013 -- a full two months ahead of the "other" Queensryche, whose first album with Todd LaTorre was released in ate June.
+With a variety of studio musicians and celebrity guests in tow, Tate banged out a new "Queensryche" CD - dubbed Frequency Unknown - in a matter of weeks and rushed it into stores in late April of 2013 -- a full two months ahead of the "other" Queensryche's first album with Todd LaTorre.

 In other words, Geoff Tate was successful in firing the first shot in the War of the Queensryches... but was the album any GOOD?